How to Count Coins: A Step-by-Step Guide for Teaching Money

 Consequently, at this point, you will have learners at many different levels, and you will need to proceed slowly and meet individual needs in small groups.

 We count just pennies and dimes for about a week using place value and skip counting.
-Then we introduce the nickel and changing our skip counting from tens to fives to ones.
+Then we introduce the nickel and change our skip counting from tens to fives to ones.

 Adding in the counting of quarters is around November for our second graders.
-By then, the large majority of our students have a solid knowledge of counting pennies, nickels, and dimes and are ready for counting by 25s.
+By then, the vast majority of our students have a solid grasp of counting pennies, nickels, and dimes and are ready to count by 25s.
 Students must have strong skip-counting skills.
 These counting skills will also help your students with mental math skills!

 THE ESSENTIAL FOR TEACHING MONEY